Norton Shores, Michigan Weather

 - What is the rainy season in Norton Shores?

-- October is the wettest month with about 3.8 inches of rain on average; the city receives roughly 35 inches annually.
+- October is the wettest month in Norton Shores, about 3.8 inches on average; the year totals roughly 35 inches.

 - What is the warmest month in Norton Shores?

-- July is typically warmest, averaging about 72°F.
+- July is Norton Shores's warmest month, averaging about 72°F.

 - What is the coldest month in Norton Shores?